aryaapp/xavier/README.md

   - createdb "arya_development"
   - rake db:migrate db=development (sets up the database tables)
   - rake db:seeds db=development (puts in some dummy data)
-5. (Optional) Setup all the Go dependencies via 'go get'.
-If you try to build to project, you'll see the dependencies you are missing.
-In the future I'll make this easier via package management.
+5. (Optional) Setup all the Go dependencies via the Makefile.
+Run 'make install' and you're set!
-6. (Optional) Install fresh https://github.com/pilu/fresh to let the project recompiled after you changed and saved a file.
-Really handy!
+6. Run 'fresh' and the project will be build.
+Also it will be recompiled after you changed and saved a file.
+Woot!
 7. (Optional) Install pgweb to easily look inside the PostgreSQL databases https://github.com/sosedoff/pgweb